Doichfndgv/xlframe/README.md

         """
 ```

 Export to excel.
+Supports .xlsx/.xlsm.
 See pandas.DataFrame.to_excel() for more.

 ---
 ```python